- August 8, 2021

 - Who is and who should be your annuities’ owner, annuitant, and beneficiary?

-- What are the tax cost basis, surrender value, death benefit, and other values on your annuity?
+- What are your annuity’s tax cost basis, surrender value, death benefit, and other values?

 - What, if any, surrender charges apply to your annuity?